qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - where is exchange support at
 - is the email app support exchange email
 - please add support for exchange accounts on as work mail
+- Hello, Does Email support any additional Microsoft Exchange features?
+- does the email support additional exchange features?
+- hello! how do i add the microsoft attachment?
+- hello! how do i add attachments from microsoft office apps to message
+- hello! i need held
+- what versions for ms exchange are supported?
+- does email support any additional microsoft exchange features?
+- i would like to change my notification slund
+- how do i save messages as draft?
+- hello! how do i save message draft?

 ## intent:test
 - testing of a